Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 - liveness (progress): eventually all activities will be able to finish.
 Issues that concern liveness are
   - deadlocks: no task can take action because it is waiting for another task to take action (e.g. t1 waits for t2 and t2 waits for t1)
     - mutual exclusion, only one can access a specific resource
-      - preventable if there are some atomic instructions to read and act on the data (need to be supported by CPU)
+      - preventable if there are some atomic instructions to read and act on the data (needs to be supported by CPU)
     - hold-and-wait, threads hold some resource and wait for the release of another
       - preventable by using appropriate API to release a resource if the acquisition of further resources fails
       ```C
       lock(M1);  // blocks until the lock is obtained
       if(!try_lock(M2)) {  // doesn't block, if resource not available it returns
           release(M1);  // if i cannot get M2, release the first resource
       }
       else {
           update(R1);  // when i get them both, use them
           update(R2);
           release(M1,M2);  // and release those in the end
       }
       ```
-    - no preemption, resources cannot be forcibly take away from a thread that is holding them
+    - no preemption, resources cannot be forcibly taken away from a thread that is holding them
     - circular wait, at the end this is the cause of all deadlocks
       - need to ensure a certain order in the locking of the resources (or exclude unwanted orders)
   - priority inversion: this causes higher priority tasks to be delayed because they need to wait for a lower priority task to release a lock on a resource.
 This doesn't cause deadlocks but dealys a high priority task and can lead to missing some deadline (see [1997 pathfinder mission](https://people.cs.ksu.edu/~hatcliff/842/Docs/Course-Overview/pathfinder-robotmag.pdf)).
 This can be solved in different ways: